The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Garfield County?

-Garfield County, Colorado has 7 public high schools, along with 5 middle schools and 15 elementary schools.
+Garfield County, Colorado has 7 public high schools, serving approximately 3,402 students.

 What is the largest school district in Garfield County?